Pontypool and Blaenavon Railway: Burglary

 After the railway's 2018 four-day Halloween event which attracted more than 4,000 visitors, a burglary occurred resulting in £14,000 being stolen in one night along with hundreds of pounds worth of damage to glass.
-The safe in the station building at Blaenavon was literally ripped from the floor and taken just hours after volunteers had finished locking up on Wednesday night.
-The crime scene was discovered the next morning and reported by a volunteer.
-The railway has already set up a fundraiser and over £6,000 has been raised so far.
-No suspect has been found yet.
+The safe in the station building at Blaenavon was ripped from the floor and taken hours after volunteers had finished locking up on Wednesday night.
+The crime scene was discovered the next morning.
+The railway set up a fundraiser, which as of 2 November 2018 had raised more than £6,000.